coenjacobs/smart-wysiwyg-blocks-of-content/readme.txt

 == Changelog ==

+= 0.5.2 =
+* Get and restore $post global var to make sure the_content filters use the correct post (Thanks Danny de Haan!).

 = 0.5.1 =
-* Split classes to external files and updated to WordPress coding standards
+* Split classes to external files and updated to WordPress coding standards.

 = 0.5 =
 * Switched to get_posts instead of query_posts.
 Should help some users problems with breaking loops.